TAKE TIME TO REBOOT AND RETOOL

 Merge and purge.
 Sort through your files; delete the irrelevant.
 De-clutter your office.

 Research and site new venues.

-Update policies and procedures and best practices.
+Review existing policies, procedures and best practices.

 If a speaker reaches out, take their call, read their collateral or offer to watch their video.

 There are a lot of good speakers with inspirational messages on their videos or in their books that just might help you get through a bad day, not to mention be a great fit for a program somewhere down the road.

 If a hotel sales person or some other supplier reaches out, take their call.
 You'll both feel better.

 I did this because I wanted to LEARN something new; I had the time; and I wanted to feel connected and be connected.

 I wanted to remember; I wanted to file the information away for the day when life would once again return to some semblance normal.
 I never knew when I might get the call from a meeting host and wanted to have fresh ideas to share when the opportunity presented itself.